HiltonRosenfeld/agentic-ai-workshop/README.md

 👏 Amazing!
 You just built your first AI Agent.
 Let's run it by clicking `▶️ Playground` and asking the question:

-    What is 2x the value of a Euro in Dollars
+    What is 2x the value of a Euro in Australian Dollars

 You'll get an answer stating a value of $2.16 or something (as of April 2025).